Eir (telecommunications): Television

 As Telecom Éireann, Eir owned 75% of the cable operator Cablelink (the other 25% was owned by RTÉ).
 Cablelink was sold to NTL in 1999 and subsequently bought by UPC.

 As Eircom, Eir joined a consortium with TV3 Group, Arqiva, and Setanta Sports called OneVision to apply for the Commercial licence for DTT.
 On 1 May 2009 Fintan Drury, chairman of the OneVision consortium, announced that OneVision was to enter negotiations with the BCI, with the view to take over operations of the Irish pay DTT service.
 It was hoped that the launch of OneVision would happen in late 2010/early 2011 at a proposed operation cost of €40 million.
 OneVision aspired to offer 23 channels coinciding with the free-to-air channels.
 However, OneVision subsequently dropped out of negotiations with the BCI.

 In 2013 Eir began providing a TV service along with its Eir Fibre service called Eir Vision.

 Competition

-Eir retains a virtual monopoly of around 70% on fixed-line telephony in the State (the only exceptions being those operated by Virgin Media Ireland (formerly UPC Ireland), Digiweb Metro and some fibre offerings from BT, Magnet Networks, Smart and Digiweb).
-Chorus had offered wireless telephony but failed to renew their licence.
-Eir is required to allow carrier pre-selection (CPS).
-Introduced in Ireland in 2001, CPS allows subscribers to use an alternative provider for all their calls, without the need to dial indirect access codes or numbers, although they still receive a bill from Eir for line rental.
-Under a wholesale line rental scheme, it is possible for customers, to have a single bill from an alternative provider, for example, Vodafone, including the cost of Eir line rental, rather than continuing to receive a separate one from Eir for this cost.
-It is not yet possible for operators in Ireland to buy the lines from Eir and charge their own rate for line rental, should they wish.
+Eir retains the largest share of the fixed line market in Ireland, with 27.6% of the broadband market, 32.7% of the FTTP market, 38.9% of fixed line retail and wholesale revenues and 44.3% of fixed line voice subscriptions, with competition from Virgin Media Ireland, BT Ireland, Vodafone Ireland, Sky Ireland and a number of smaller players including Digiweb.